 12.2 Expiration Date.
-The Plan will expire on, and no Award may be granted pursuant to the Plan after, the earlier of the tenth anniversary of (i) the Effective Date or (ii) the date this Plan is approved by the Board.
-Any Awards that are outstanding on the tenth anniversary of the Effective Date shall remain in force according to the terms of the Plan and the applicable Award Agreement.
+The Plan will expire on, and no Award may be granted pursuant to the Plan after, the tenth anniversary of the most recent date this Plan is approved by the stockholders.
+Any Awards that are outstanding as of the Expiration Date shall remain in force according to the terms of the Plan and the applicable Award Agreement.